History of Suresnes: Outdoor school and urban development

 Class at the Suresnes open-air school, where the confinement of traditional school establishments is avoided.

-Continuing the policy of summer camps, Henri Sellier was nevertheless aware that this was not enough for some sick children who needed constant supervision, far from the confined premises of ordinary schools, and where the physical effort required was constant.
-From 1920 to 1930, a summer school was set up in the former Fouilleuse stud farm, but the mayor finally decided to build a permanent facility.
-He, therefore, purchased the property known as “de la Motte,” built on the slopes of Mont Valérien, on part of the former Landes estate, and commissioned the architects Eugène Beaudouin and Marcel Lods to draw up bold plans.
+Continuing the policy of summer camps, Henri Sellier was nevertheless aware that this was not enough for some sick children who needed constant supervision, far from the confined premises of ordinary schools, and who required constant physical effort.
+From 1920 to 1930, a summer school was established at the former Fouilleuse stud farm, but the mayor ultimately decided to build a permanent facility.
+He, therefore, purchased the property known as "de la Motte", built on the slopes of Mont Valérien, on part of the former Landes estate, and commissioned the architects Eugène Beaudouin and Marcel Lods to draw up bold plans.
 The State and the department once again financed the work, carried out between 1932 and 1935 at a cost of around six million francs.
 The school comprises three classes for boys and three for girls, plus two nursery classes, accommodating 300 children.
 On the north side, a large wall houses the entrances, from which the classrooms lead off on the garden side.
 Cube-shaped with three glass walls, they are distributed throughout the park, allowing air to pass through thanks to movable walls, the floor maintaining a temperature of 30-35 degrees, just like a curtain of warm air.
 A swimming pool is also located in the park.
-Showers, canteens, and medical facilities are located in the premises to the north of the site.
+Showers, canteens, and medical facilities are located on the premises to the north of the site.
 There are no stairs, but inclined surfaces.
 Schoolchildren follow a normal curriculum here, but can only enter after a medical examination.
-An outdoor map of the world, which still exists, is used for geography lessons.
+An outdoor world map that still exists is used for geography lessons.
 The school was admired beyond Suresnes.
 When Albert Laprade inaugurated a monument to Henri Sellier near the town hall in 1962, he declared in his speech that "people still come here on pilgrimage. [...]
 I remember the vivid impression made on the great American architect Frank Lloyd Wright when, in July 1939, I showed him this work, which was so advanced for its time."

 The Landes farm (now gone) and Mont Valérien.

 Fécheray Terrace, with a view of Paris, a venue for festive and cultural events.